newrelic/demo-nodetron/README.md

 ```

-#### V3-Deployer
+#### Demo-Deployer

-Nodetron can be deployed with the V3-Deployer, and supports Logging and Logging in Context.
+Nodetron can be also be deployed with the [demo-deployer](https://github.com/newrelic/demo-deployer), and supports Logging and Logging in Context.
 Nodetron can also be instrumented with browser, using the same nodejs agent definition.
-Here is a V3-Deployer config example:
+Here is a deployer config example:

 ```json
 {